Intestacy — what happens if you die without a will in Scotland?

 There is a formal process to follow, and the timescale is tight.
 It isn’t an automatic right, and your cohabitant will have to make a claim against the executor.

-The period to make a claim is currently six months from date of death, and sometimes the process of dealing with an estate might not have got very far by that stage.
+The period to make a claim is currently six months from date of death (and will be 12 when the changes come into force), and sometimes the process of dealing with an estate might not have got very far by that stage.
 Knowing who the executor is, if one has even been appointed, can be difficult.

 A cohabitant who has recently lost their partner may not be in the best frame of mind but, given the very strict time limit, they should take legal advice as soon as possible to make sure they don’t lose out.